Kings County Hospital Center OP R

 Kings County Hospital Center OP R - Brooklyn, NY

 Kings County Hospital Center Op R is an addiction treatment center located at 410 Winthrop Street, Floor 2, R-2 South Wing in the 11203 zip code in Brooklyn, NY.
 It is operated by the local government.
-Kings County Hospital Center Op R provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Kings County Hospital Center Op R include counseling for trauma victims, relapse prevention and CBT.
-Kings County Hospital Center Op R provides regular outpatient heroin treatment, outpatient heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient dual diagnosis treatment and residential treatment for heroin use.
+Kings County Hospital Center Op R provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Kings County Hospital Center Op R include relapse prevention treatment, trauma counseling and 12 step rehabilitation.
+Kings County Hospital Center Op R provides outpatient heroin rehabilitation, intensive outpatient heroin treatment services and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential heroin abuse treatment and inpatient treatment for co-occurring mental health and heroin use.

 Address: 410 Winthrop Street, Floor 2, R-2 South Wing, Brooklyn, NY 11203